divaprotocol/diva-protocol-v1/DOCUMENTATION.md

 ### TipAllocated

-Emitted when a tip has been credited to the data provider after the final value is confirmed.
+Emitted when a tip has been allocated to the data provider after the final value is confirmed.

 ```
 event TipAllocated(
-    uint256 indexed poolId,     // Id of the pool for which the tip has been credited
+    uint256 indexed poolId,     // Id of the pool for which the tip has been allocated
     address indexed recipient,  // Address of the tip recipient, typically the data provider
     uint256 amount              // Tip amount allocated (in collateral token)
 );